pbsa-github/peerplays-docker/README.md

 # unless absolutely necessary.
 To persist on reboot, place in /etc/sysctl.conf
 sysctl -w vm.swappiness=1

-# Then after you've downloaded the blockchain, you can start steemd in replay mode
+# Then after you've downloaded the blockchain, you can start peerplaysd in replay mode
 ./run.sh replay
 # If you DON'T want to replay, use "start" instead
 ./run.sh start